MrRedonis/Tetris/README.md

-README_PL:

-Gra "Tetris" stworzona w Pythonie 3 przy użyciu PyGame.

-Grafika tła stworzona przez Freepik.

-README_ENG:
+README:

-"Tetris" game created in Python 3 using PyGame.
+"Tetris" game created in Python 3 using PyGame by MrRedonis.

-Background graphic created by Freepik.
+My first code which is longer than 500 lines.
+From the public version I deleted graphic files for which I do not have license rights.
+You can easily replace graphic files for yours.